 Write a Winning Cover Letter for the Media Job You Want

-Starting a conversation with the person who may be your next boss all begins with writing an effective media cover letter.
+Starting a conversation with the person who may be your next boss begins with writing an effective media cover letter.
 Even experienced media professionals make critical errors, usually, by being in a rush to get their resume posted and thinking their video, audio or print clips are all that matter.

 - Difficulty: Easy